patrikx3/angular-http-cache-interceptor/README.md

 }
 ```

-There is room in the future, to restrict/extend to specific methods and more configurations.
-If there is a request for this micro-service, it could be enhanced, but for now, it is caching all, with the exception when you include the `CachingHeaders.NoCache` header into your request (with any data you specify, see how it works below).
+There is room in the future, to restrict to specific methods and add more configurations and functions.
+If there is a need for this micro-service, it could be enhanced, but for now, it is caching only everything, with the exception when you include the `CachingHeaders.NoCache` header into your request (with any data you specify, see how it works below).

 # Example web page that uses this package
 https://angular-http-cache-interceptor.corifeus.com